| |

 Pictura Britannica, Museum of Contemporary Art, Sydney/

-Art Gallery of South Australia, Adelaide/ Te Papa, Wellington, New Zealand Pledge Allegiance to a Flag?
-London Printworks
+Art Gallery of South Australia, Adelaide/ Te Papa, Wellington, New Zealand

 Trust, London